Therapeutic & Skills Training Groups

 This group incorporates SAMHSA’s (Substance Abuse and Mental Health Services Administration) Eight Dimensions of Wellness in an encouraging atmosphere to support an individual’s sense of well-being.
 SAMHSA defines wellness not as the absence of disease, illness, or stress, but the presence of purpose in life, active involvement in satisfying work and play, joyful relationships, a healthy body and living environment and happiness.
 The Wellness Group seeks to help create everyday habits that may help improve quality of life.

-Substance Use and Smoking Cessation Group
+Smoking Cessation Group

 This group is designed to empower residents on their unique journey toward recovery.
 Recovery can look very different from one person to the next; this group is specifically geared toward residents who desire to leave Abbott House once they have gained the tools needed to be a productive member of the community.
 The content of the group is designed to motivate participants to think about what recovery means to them.
 In the group, topics include managing wellness, combating stigma, self-advocacy, assuming control, finding a niche, and others.
 The group emphasizes what each participant can do to move towards recovery, how markers of recovery can be measured, and how to involve care providers.